What is Amazon Studios?

 Can I "mash-up" pieces from multiple projects, like an interesting character from one and a specific plot element from another?

 No. As intriguing as mash-ups may be, the rights issues just become too complicated for us to accommodate at Amazon Studios at this time.
 Whatever you add to a project should include only elements already in that specific project, plus your own original contributions.

 Can I or should I upload a script, video, or series idea that is not in English?

 The common language for the Amazon Studios development staff is English.
 So unless your script, video, or series idea has English description and dialogue (or the text for English subtitles to non-English dialogue) throughout, it will not be evaluated for the Development Slate.
 To learn more about submitting work to Amazon Studios, please read our Submission Guidelines.

 I've entered my work in a contest.
 Can I submit it to Amazon Studios?
 And can I enter my work into contests and festivals after I've submitted it to Amazon Studios?

 Yes, Amazon Studios will accept work that has been in festivals and contests as long as you still retain 100% of the rights in your work.
-We can't speak to anyone's contest rules, but from our point of view you can enter your original work into festivals or contests after you upload it at Amazon Studios so long as you do not give up any rights that conflict with the rights you grant to us under the Development Agreement.
-For instance, during the option period, you give us the exclusive right to distribute your original work online.
-If a contest requires that you grant someone else the right to distribute your original work online during the option period, you may not enter that contest.
+We can't speak to anyone's contest rules, but from our point of view you can enter your original work into festivals or contests after you submit it to Amazon Studios so long as you do not give up any rights that conflict with the rights you grant to us under the Submission Agreement.
+For instance, by submitting your work to Amazon Studios for consideration, you give us the right to read and evaluate your work.
+If a contest requires you to exclusively offer someone else the right to evaluate that work, you may not enter that contest.